taurus-org/taurus/doc/source/devel/guide_migration.rst

     #. :meth:`~Controller.StateOne` **return type**: Previously
        :meth:`~Controller.StateOne` had to return a member of :class:`PyTango.DevState`.
-Now it **can** instead return a member of :class:`sardana.State`.
+Now it **can** instead return a member of :class:`~sardana.sardanadefs.State`.
 This eliminates the need to import :mod:`PyTango`.
     #.
 In *API v0* class member (like :attr:`~Controller.ctrl_extra_attributes`)
        value for key *type* had to be a string (like 'PyTango.DevString' or